 It's a classifier, not a dashboard

 So the engine that does this isn't a progress bar, it's a classifier feeding a scheduler.
 For each miss it has to infer the bucket from the answer chosen, the time spent on the question, the skill the question tests, and the student's history on that skill.
 Then it has to generate the next round of practice against whichever bucket is costing the most points right now, not against a fixed syllabus.
 That's a real model with a feedback loop, and it's the part most platforms quietly skip, because a progress bar demos just as well to a parent who doesn't know the difference.
+It is also why the field looks the way it does: nobody actually leads SAT prep, and a wall of near-identical apps is what happens when everyone ships the interface and skips the engine.

 The layer that compounds

 This is also where the moat is, which is the part founders miss while they're busy on the interface.
 Every student who works through your platform tells you something true about which study paths actually move a score and which ones only feel productive.
 By 2028, when AI generates calibrated questions for almost nothing and a clean interface is table stakes, that accumulated outcome data is the one thing a competitor can't clone by spinning up a model.
 The content is commoditized.
 Knowing what to do with a specific student's specific pattern of failure is not, and it gets sharper with every student you serve.
+It's exactly the kind of edge worth building rather than renting.

 What 2muchcoffee covers

-We build the analytics layer that does the real work, the classifier and the drill scheduler, not the vanity dashboard bolted on top.
+We build the edtech analytics layer that does the real work, the classifier and the drill scheduler, not the vanity dashboard bolted on top.
 If your reports tell a student their score but not what to do about it, that's the gap between a platform a family pays for once and one they renew.
 The plain way in is the AI work we do.

 One concrete action